Briconomy/BriconomyDocumentation/README.md

 [7] GeeksforGeeks, “Software Design Patterns Tutorial,” GeeksforGeeks, Dec.
 05, 2023. https://www.geeksforgeeks.org/system-design/software-design-patterns/
 [8] Sahaj, “React Design Patterns: Instance Hook Pattern,” iamsahaj.xyz, Sep.
 15, 2024. https://iamsahaj.xyz/blog/react-instance-hook-pattern/
 [9] Refactoring Guru, “Strategy,” Refactoring.guru, 2014. https://refactoring.guru/design-patterns/strategy

+Peer Review
+The team cooperated very well throughout the duration of this project.
+From beginning to end, there were no disagreements, issues, or fights with the team members.
+Every member contributed equally, showing commitment, responsibility, and respect for ideas and input from one another.
+We all worked incredibly hard, working countless hours to fine-tune and polish the material to achieve a top-grade product.
+The team communication was productive and fluid, allowing us to be on the same platform all along.
+Every team member was highly proactive in completing tasks, assisting wherever possible, and ensuring deadlines were met without hassle.
+The flow of work was smooth, and task allocation was evenly distributed, resulting in an even workload.
+In general, the group environment was extremely positive with no grievances or issues regarding anyone's contribution or dedication.
+Everyone had a crucial part to play in satisfying our overall objectives, and the cooperation exhibited can be termed seamless and collaborative.
+This project exactly portrayed the essence of teamwork since everyone collaborated very energetically and harmoniously to deliver the final product.